Css-Stylus-Styles/Labs-Perplexity-GruvboxDark/readme.md

 This user style applies the  gruvbox theme to  [Perplexity Labs](https://labs.perplexity.ai/)

-- Applies gruvbox dark theme to labs.perplexity.ai
+- Applies the Gruvbox Dark theme to the entire Perplexity Labs interface, including code editors, terminals, and other elements.
-- Better code block colors
+- Improves code block colors for better readability and contrast.
-- Better seperation of elements
+ - Enhances separation of elements for easier navigation and focus.
-- Easier on eyes when reading at night
+- Reduces eye strain when working in low-light conditions

 ## Prerequisites <a name="Pre"></a>